Tultra/uol_final_project/README.md

 This code repository contain all Jupyter Notebooks created for Final Project of the BSc Computer Science degree coordinated by the University of London.

+Models were created in incremental steps starting from baseline up to Model 'L'.
+Model 'M' is a direct implementation of DensetNet Tensorflow application.

 Best model is "Model J", with 86,34% accuracy.

 ### Model comparison